Gourieff/img-palette-detector/README.md

 python ipd.py -h
 ```

-You can also run the App in dialog mode:
+You can also run the App in the dialog mode:
 ```
 $ python ipd.py
 ```